 The technology behind ChatHealth was co-designed with clinical teams and managers.
 Our dedicated clinical lead oversees our compliance with the NHS Digital information standards that are required for developing and maintaining IT systems in the health and care environment.
 We keep messaging safe with a range of safety features such as staff alerts and automated out-of-hours bounce-backs, which help to ensure no message ever goes unanswered.

 ChatHealth has been assessed by NHS Digital and ORCHA, the World’s leading health app evaluation and advisor organisation.
-We are repeatedly tested for compliance against numerous standards to maintain our presence in the NHS app store and G-Cloud, the Government’s digital services platform.
 ChatHealth has also been evaluated by the National Institute for Clinical Excellence (NICE) under its evidence for effectiveness framework and has been presented with awards from healthcare watchdogs like the Patient Experience Network.

 Leicestershire Partnership NHS Trust which operates ChatHealth is registered with the Information Commissioner’s Office in relation to data protection and work within all related compliance frameworks such as the NHS Confidentiality Code of Conduct, Care Records Guarantee, Caldicott Guardianship and the NHS Data Security and Protection Toolkit.
-We also comply with overarching statutory standards such as the Data Protection Act (1998) and the EU General Data Protection Regulations (GDPR) (2018).
+We also comply with data protection legislation of the UK GDPR and the Data Protection Act (2018).